 Do research before events and meetings: LinkedIn gave me the inside scoop so that I could gather intelligence before events – looking at speakers and attendees, identifying the people that I needed to meet, and uncovering some conversation ice-breakers.

 Follow your competitors’ Company Pages: To get more insights on the other players in Balihoo’s market, I visited their Company Pages – checking out the news they posted, who they were hiring, and the products they were launching.
 It’s free market intelligence, so take advantage of it!

 Expand new business opportunities: I used LinkedIn Advanced Search to research prospects and figure out how sales organizations were structured, which made it easier for me and my sales teams to find decision makers and close deals.

 Editor’s Note: Learn more about Shane’s story, or find out how you can make the most of LinkedIn for your business.
-If LinkedIn has helped you transform your career or business, please share your story with us.
-For more inspiration, check out our Member Stories blog series.
+If LinkedIn has helped you transform your career or business, please share your story with us or write a post on LinkedIn with the hashtag #MyLinkedInStory.
+For more inspiration, check out more success stories.